I’ve written a lot about human rights on this blog, but that mainly involves human trafficking and women’s rights.

 Drug policies are designed to punish individuals and groups for both the possession and supply of drugs.

-In this post we’ll dive into what it means to ‘supply’ and consider if current drugs policies
+In this post we’ll dive into what it means to ‘supply’ and consider if current drugs policies around the world

-are actually a breach of our human rights.
+are a breach of our human rights.

 Are you ready?

 The Death Penalty for Drugs – a Breach of Human Rights?

 Drug policies are rather tough in most countries, and for good reason.

 That said, there is some question surrounding whether these rules are fair across the board.

 Take a conspiracy to supply Class A drugs offence, for example.